DroidKaigi/conference-app-2022/app-ios/README.md

 ### Xcode 13.4.1

 For building this App with Xcode 13.4.1, we need to run following before build whole app.
-Some targets that depends on SwiftGenPlugin needs to build individualy.
+Some targets that depends on SwiftGenPlugin needs to build individually.

-For example, a target "Theme" depends on "SwiftGenPlugin", it needs to build individualy.
+For example, a target "Theme" depends on "SwiftGenPlugin", it needs to build individually.

 ### Xcode Previews